MrYsLab/bots-in-pieces/_posts/2019-06-08-welcome-to-bots-in-pieces.md

 ### What You Can Expect To Find On This Site

 * Small targeted posts
-  * I can be wordy at times, so the goal here is to keep me in check, and keep the posts short sweet.
+  * I can be wordy at times, so the goal here is to keep me in check, and keep the posts short and sweet.
 Wish me luck ;-)
   * A suggested read time is shown for all posts so you can budget your time.
 * Project Presentations
   * A Step-by-step (or better yet, component by component) approach to project implementation.